AtlantaBlack/artist-alley/README.md

 **Additional development plans:**

-- Ability for users to edit existing posts
+- Ability for users to edit existing posts.
-- Search functionality
+- Search functionality.
-- Follow artist
+- Follow artist.
-- Personal Wishlist to add merchandise to
+- Personal Wishlist to add merchandise to.
-- Curated dash based on your following list
+- Curated dash based on your following list.
-- Artists to enable/disable comments on posts
+- Artists to enable/disable comments on posts.

 ## License